igrmusa/SincNet/README.md

 ### Training and evaluation
 Training is done with **RMSprop optimizer**, with  $learning rade = 0.001$ and   $\alpha = 0.95$ and $epsilon=1e-7$ with minibatches of size 128.
 With training on 10 epoch we reached accuracy 0.7351 on training set and
 0.4326 on validation set. <br>
 **Note:** Originaly this model have been trained for over 300epochs and it reachs better accuracy on both training and validations set.
-Due to hardware limitations, we were unable to train the model for more than 10 epochs.
+Due to hardware limitations, we were unable to train the model for more than 10 epochs. <br>